CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 * can save `UserPref` objects in json format and read it back.
 * can save the Agendum data in xml format and read it back.

+Other components such as `Model` need to access functionalities defined inside the `Storage` component in order to save the task data and GUI settings to the hard disk.
+The `StorageManager` is a Facade class.
+Components such as `Model` will have to access storage sub-components through `StorageManager` which will then redirect method calls to its internal component such as `JsonUserPrefsStorage`.
+The `StorageManager` also shields the internal details of the Storage Component, such as the implementation of `XmlToDoListStorage` from external classes.

 The Object Diagram below shows what it looks like during runtime.